Tom Soehn

-Tom Soehn (born April 15, 1966) is an American soccer coach who is the head coach of USL Championship club Birmingham Legion.
+Tom Soehn (born April 15, 1966) is an American soccer coach who was the head coach of USL Championship club Birmingham Legion.
 A former player, his career as a defender spanned seven clubs across 12 seasons, both indoors and outdoors.

 Playing career

 Youth and college

 Soehn was born to immigrant parents.
 His parents moved to the United States from Germany, but his father was born in Romania.
 Soehn began playing soccer with the Chicago Kickers when he was four.
 He attended Forest View High School.
 He attended Western Illinois University from 1984 to 1987.
 In 2003, Western Illinois inducted Soehn into its Athletics Hall of Fame.

 Indoor soccer

 Soehn signed with the Wichita Wings of Major Indoor Soccer League from 1988 to 1992.
 He moved to the Denver Thunder of the National Professional Soccer League (NPSL) for the 1992–1993 season before returning to the Wings in 1993 which were now playing in the NPSL.
 He remained with the Wings until 1996.
 In 1995, he played the summer indoor season with the Las Vegas Dustdevils of the Continental Indoor Soccer League (CISL).